 RN and Rad Tech Salary, Degree, Benefits & Working Conditions in the United States

 Radiologic technology and registered nursing are two of the most sought after careers in health care.
-A radiologic technologist is skilled at using medical equipment such as x rays to create diagnostic images.
-A registered nurse's job is to provide and patient care, educate patients on what their medical conditions are are and how to prevent further problems, educate the public on health conditions and provide medical advice.
+A radiographer is skilled at using medical equipment such as x rays to create diagnostic images.
+A RN's job is to provide and patient care, educate patients on what their medical conditions are are and how to prevent further problems, educate the public on health conditions and provide medical advice.
 Sometimes, they provide emotional support to patients and their family.

 You can become a medical radiation technologist with

 just a 2 year associate degree.
 There are four year bachelor's degree programs as well.
 The average radiology technician salary is $55,780

 a year, source: http://radiologytechniciansalarysource.com.
 People with bachelor's degrees usually

 make more.
 There is a 21% rate of job growth between 2014 to 2018.
 Some advantages of being a radiology technician